Psalm 7: A Country-Western Song of Praise?

 Another familiar storyline is the "Fallen arches and broken dreams" category.
 These songs typically translate Murphy's Law into hillbillyese.
 Old standards like, I'm darned if I don't and danged if I do, and All my Ex's live in Texas.
 Colorful classics like, You dirty old egg-suckin dog, or Earache my eye.
 And the boot-tapping hit, The homecoming queen's got a gun.
 And, my personal favorite, You're the reason my kids are ugly.

 In the world of music, Country Western is the loveable-but-ugly sister in the family portrait.
 It's a chunk of concrete in an upscale China shop.
 It's TV dinners at Buckingham Palace.
 Hog-calling at Carnegie Hall.
 The music's unpretentiousness exposes the soul of its singer.
 That's the appeal.
 The musician's heartache transcends our own.
 His pain is our pain.
 His dog died too.

-I bring this up because of Psalm 7.
+I bring this up because of Psalms 7.
 It's easy to see that David was a big fan of Israel's impassioned music.
 Psalm 7's introduction identifies it as "A Shiggaion of David."
 The footnote in my Bible says, "Wild passionate song," suggesting perhaps a Hebrew equivalent to our Country Western.